 However, you can only put money into one of each type of ISA in the same tax year.
 So, if you have two Cash ISAs, you can only put money into one of them in one tax year.

 What if you exceed your ISA allowance?

-Typically, your ISA provider will have systems in place to ensure that you do not exceed your allowance.
-For example, any amount in excess of £20,000 will be rejected or returned to the originating account or sender.
+Typically, your ISA provider will have systems to ensure you do not exceed your allowance.
+For example, any amount over £20,000 will be rejected or returned to the originating account or sender.

 However, if you have ISAs with multiple providers, it’s possible to go over your allowance unknowingly.